-How To Make Herbes de Provence-Crusted Lamb Chops
+How To Make Grilled Lamb Chops with Herbes de Provence

-A delightfully juicy and luscious loin lamb chops dish grilled to perfection.
-It’s coated in a crusty herbes de provence mix to lock in the best flavors.
-The mustard and pepper adds a sharp and spiced taste for added zing.
+A delightful plate of juicy and luscious grilled lamb chops prepped and cooked to perfection.
+It’s coated in a crusty herbes de provence mix to lock in the best flavors, with mustard and pepper for an added zing.

-Prepare your grill, letting the temperature reach edium heat.
+Prepare your grill, allowing temperature to reach medium heat.